 Red snapper in Gray's Reef National Marine Sanctuary.LAUNCH GALLERY

-In the past, the Gulf of Mexico red snapper fishery had too many fishermen to be an environmentally and economically sustainable fishery.
-As the red snapper population declined, the number of fishermen stayed the same, and they raced to harvest a share of this once-abundant resource.
-Fishing seasons started getting shorter, and the fishery became inefficient and unsafe, catching too many juvenile red snapper and further hindering the rebuilding of the stock.
-In response to these poor conditions, fishermen voted to change how this fishery was managed and supported a commercial “catch share program.”
-In 2007, the Gulf of Mexico Fishery Management Council and NOAA Fisheries implemented an Individual Fishing Quota program (a type of catch share) for the commercial fishery to reduce the number of fishermen and improve the operation of the fishery.
+In the past, the Gulf of Mexico red snapper commercial sector had too many fishermen to be an environmentally and economically sustainable fishery.
+As the red snapper population declined, the number of fishermen remained too high, and they raced to harvest a share of this once-abundant resource.
+Fishing seasons started getting shorter, and commercial fishing became inefficient and unsafe, catching too many juvenile red snapper and further hindering the rebuilding of the stock.
+In response to these poor conditions, commercial fishermen voted to change how this fishery was managed and supported a commercial “catch share program.”
+In 2007, the Gulf of Mexico Fishery Management Council and NOAA Fisheries implemented an Individual Fishing Quota program (a type of catch share) for commercial red snapper to reduce the number of vessels and improve the operation of the fishery.
 Under the program, managers set a limit on the amount of red snapper that can be caught every year, then allocate fixed shares of this amount to eligible fishermen.
 Fishermen can harvest their share whenever they choose, slowing the pace of the fishery and easing the pressure on the resource.

-In the few years the program's been in place, fishermen are no longer exceeding catch limits and are catching less juvenile snapper.
+In the few years the program has been in place, commercial fishermen are no longer exceeding catch limits.
 And although fewer fishermen can participate in the fishery, the remaining ones are earning more money for their catch.
 Best of all, scientists recently confirmed that the Gulf red snapper stock is rebuilding as planned and commercial catch has not exceeded the allowable catch limit.
 Since overfishing is no longer occurring, managers recently increased the amount of red snapper fishermen can catch.

 LOCATION & HABITAT